reubn/enjoyable/README.md

  * Modern OS X features like resume and automatic termination

-Enjoyable is free software written by Joe Wreschnig with minor additions by Matt Millett, Sam Deane and Ruotger Deecke, and is based on the Enjoy codebase written by [Yifeng Huang](http://nongraphical.com) and [Sam McCall](http://abstractable.net/enjoy/).
+Enjoyable is free software written by Joe Wreschnig with minor additions by Matt Millett, Sam Deane, Ruotger Deecke, and reubn, and is based on the Enjoy codebase written by [Yifeng Huang](http://nongraphical.com) and [Sam McCall](http://abstractable.net/enjoy/).